-In the offshore investment update at our recent investment seminar, Alec Cutler and Rob Perrone, from our offshore partner, Orbis, discussed the real risks the world is facing and the attractive investment opportunities Orbis has found to mitigate these real-world risks for the Orbis Global Balanced Fund.
-Watch a 27-minute recording of the presentation and see a summary of the key takeouts below.
+Alec Cutler and Rob Perrone, from our offshore partner, Orbis, discuss the real risks the world is facing and the attractive investment opportunities Orbis has found to mitigate these real-world risks for the Orbis Global Balanced Fund.
+Watch a 27-minute recording of Alec’s presentation at a recent Allan Gray investment update and see a summary of the key takeouts below.

 It is important to understand the impact that these real-world risks are having on the investment environment and the potential opportunities presented.
 Four risks facing the world at the moment include:

 1. A defence deficit

 Military expenditure as a percentage of GDP has been slashed since the Berlin Wall fell.
 Relying on the “peace dividend”, Western countries stopped worrying about Russia and China, and the more hopeful in Europe were looking to tax so-called “social ill” companies, with defence stocks placed in this category.
 With the peace dividend gone, countries and alliances need to make up for a decades-long investment deficit in defence.
 That need is being felt most acutely in Europe and Japan, where defence contractors have performed poorly for 20 years, exacerbated recently by investor unease about the social responsibility of investing in those firms.
 Now, we appear on the cusp of a boomerang-like turn in both fundamentals and sentiment.